-Kate is the chief executive of Autism at Kingwood, a charity and specialist support provider of services to autistic adults in the Thames Valley.
-With an initial career in Information Technology, Kate left senior management and leadership roles in the corporate sector in 2002 to pursue a career in the charitable and voluntary sector.
-With a recent Masters in Health & Social Care, Kate also has considerable trustee experience having been an active board member with ARC, Association for Real Change – an organisation representing service providers in the learning disability sector – stepping off as Trustee and Committee Chair in September 2019.
+Kate is chief executive of Autism at Kingwood, a charity and specialist support provider of services to autistic adults in the Thames Valley.
+With an initial career in information technology, Kate left senior management and leadership roles in the corporate sector in 2002 to pursue a career in the charitable and voluntary sector.
+With a recent Masters in Health & Social Care, Kate also has considerable trustee experience having been an active board member with Association for Real Change – an organisation representing service providers in the learning disability sector – stepping off as trustee and committee chair in September 2019.

-Kate is based in Reading, Berkshire and joined the Board in 2019.
+Kate is based in Berkshire and joined the Board in 2020.